manuzhang/storm-benchmark/README.md

 # Introduction

-Storm benchmark is a benchmark suite to measure the performanace of Storm-on-YARN.
+Storm benchmark is a benchmark suite to measure the performanace of Storm.

 ## Workloads